-Beyond the Knot: How Vancouver RMTS Decode Your Body's Pain Signals
+Beyond the Knot: How RMTs Decode Your Body's Pain Signals

 That nagging shoulder pain after your weekend kayak trip.
 The mysterious low backache that flares up when it rains.
 The headache starts at 3 PM like clockwork.
 Your body is sending you messages, and Vancouver's Registered Massage Therapists (RMTS) are trained to translate them.